 2. In-Field Coaching

-I hear some managers refer to in-field ‘days,’ but I prefer to use in-field ‘coaching,’ as a reminder of what these calls are meant to be: coaching opportunities based on your observations in-field.
+Many managers refer to in-field ‘days,’ but we say in-field ‘coaching,’ as a reminder of what these calls are meant to be: coaching opportunities based on your observations in-field.

 3. Positive Feedback

-Yup!
 Superstar sellers love great sales training.
 And not the philosophical kind of sales training, but they crave tactics they can apply and practice that truly sets them apart from the rest and accelerates their sales process.
-I’ve heard story after story about how high-performing salespeople feel like great sales training is a company’s way of investing in their success.
-Offering excellent training on a regular basis is a great retention tool, as well.